Signal: Seeing Off-Exchange Activity Differently

 Y-axis: symbol count in selected portfolio or index

 OneChronos matches orders using periodic auctions with randomized start times.
 The auctions use mathematical optimization to seek optimal matches across all orders.
-Expressive bidding allows users to input specific execution instructions at the matching engine level precisely tailored to execution or investment strategy objectives.
+Expressive bidding allows users to input specific execution instructions at the matching engine level precisely tailored to execution or investment strategy objectives3.

 PureStream order types enable differentiation by separating the price and liquidity discovery process.
 Percentage rate based order types are used to match orders.
-The matched orders percentage rate is applied to each of the stocks subsequent trades reported to the “tape” to create a stream of trades.
+The matched orders percentage rate is applied to each of the stocks subsequent trades reported to the “tape” to create a stream of trades4.

 OneChronos and Purestream average volume and trade-size ranks across all ATS venues in recent KRE activity.